To salvage the semester, college professors make a rapid pivot to teaching online

 “I’ll look in the chat box for a bunch of yeses,” he said.
 “Welcome back to U-Va. on coronavirus. . . .
 It’s not perfect, but we do the best we can.”

 Across America, colleges and universities are racing to rescue spring terms from the wreckage of the coronavirus pandemic.
-Faculty are on the front lines of this massive and unprecedented shift from in-person to online teaching.
+Faculty members are on the front lines of this massive and unprecedented shift from in-person to online teaching.
 The tech-savvy are guiding the technophobes in the use of video tools such as Panopto, Webex and Zoom.

-Some remote classes were disrupted last week at the University of Southern California as online infiltrators spewed “racist and vile language,” according to USC officials, in an incident known as “Zoombombing.”
+Some remote classes were disrupted last week at the University of Southern California as online infiltrators spewed “racist and vile language,” according to USC officials; the incident was part of a trend known as “Zoombombing.”

 Inevitably, more disruptions lie ahead.
-Faculty know glitches and crashes will happen.
+Faculty members know that glitches and crashes will happen.
 Many students will struggle to get reliable Internet access, decent computers or accommodations needed for disabilities.
 Still, legions are relying on professors to provide at least a semblance of academic routine.
 Without that, students are at risk of delay or derailment on the path to graduation.

 “The faculty have to be flexible and patient,” said Marcio A. Oliveira, assistant vice president for academic technology and innovation at the University of Maryland.
 Kindness is essential, policies bendable.
 Instructors must understand, Oliveira said, “that for students, the same deadlines and the same ways of teaching may not work in this period right now.”

 The digital transformation of higher education has been building for years.
-In 2012 and 2013, universities discovered massive audiences could be developed for online courses from star professors on topics spanning artificial intelligence to modern poetry.
-Many educators have “flipped” their classes, giving students lectures online that they can review on their own time so that class hours are freed for discussion and projects.
-It is commonplace, of course, for universities to offer entire courses and even degrees online.
-Those ventures typically require months of advance planning.
+In 2012 and 2013, universities discovered that massive audiences could be developed for online courses from star professors on a range of topics, from artificial intelligence to modern poetry.
+Even before the pandemic, many educators had “flipped” their classes, giving students lectures online that they could review on their own time so that class hours were freed for discussion and projects.
+It is common, of course, for universities to offer entire courses and even degrees online.
+Those ventures typically require months of planning.

-What makes the coronavirus crisis unique is the sudden prohibition of in-person classes, with scant days to adapt.
+What makes the coronavirus crisis unique is the sudden prohibition of in-person classes, with scant time to adapt.

 Even St. John’s College in Annapolis has made the shift.
-At the 500-student liberal arts school, faculty are called tutors and classes are conversations about the great works of Western civilization.
-Some tutors are so tech-averse they don’t use email.
+At the 500-student liberal arts school, faculty members are called tutors, and classes are conversations about the great works of Western civilization.
+Some tutors are so tech-averse that they don’t use email.
 Yet the college in Maryland’s capital, shuttered for face-to-face teaching, has resumed via video with only a few cuts to the reading list because of lost time.
 (Out are Aristotle’s “Poetics” for freshmen and Rousseau’s “The Social Contract” for juniors.)

 “I’ve been just elated,” said Panayiotis Kanelos, the college’s president.
 “It’s doable.
 There are things that are lost and things that are gained.”

-For public universities, the scale of the midsemester switch is staggering.
+For many public universities, the scale of the mid-semester switch is staggering.
 U-Va. has more than 16,000 undergraduates and U-Md. more than 30,000.
 Both flagships also have thousands of graduate students whose coursework and research have been disrupted under the orders to stay home.

-To ensure educational access, the universities have taken steps to secure computer and WiFi access for students who lack those tools.
+The universities have taken steps to secure computer and WiFi access for students who lack those tools.
 Officials say they are working to help those with disabilities and special needs.
 Both schools also are making undergraduate courses pass-fail unless students choose to receive a letter grade.

-There is no single formula for remote teaching at schools with thousands of courses in seminar, laboratory, lecture, performance and other formats.
+There is no single formula for remote teaching at schools with thousands of seminars, laboratories, lectures, performances and courses in other formats.
 In general, educators say, many lab classes will rely on data collected from experiments underway or finished before the coronavirus shutdown.
-They’ll shift to data analysis.
+They’ll move to data analysis.
 Likewise, professors and students in performing arts and other fields oriented to physical gatherings and activities must shift gears.

-At College Park, classes resume Monday after an extended spring break to give faculty time to prepare.
+At College Park, classes resumed Monday after an extended spring break to give faculty time to prepare.

 For Tammatha O’Brien, a senior lecturer in entomology, the transition is not daunting.
 She has used video lectures for years to maximize the value of face time with students.
 The lectures are, in essence, narrated slide decks.
 “They can pace it, slow it down, go faster, go slower,” she said.
 “Students actually really do enjoy it.”

-O’Brienis teaching ecology, endocrinology and anatomy/physiology.
+O’Brien is teaching ecology, endocrinology and anatomy/physiology.
 She plans to use online discussion boards and video lectures to finish the term.
 Most instruction will be “asynchronous” — meaning students will not be required to meet online simultaneously.
 That is meant to help those who live in different time zones or have obligations or distractions at home.

 Grades will be based on quizzes and projects completed during the semester, but O’Brien doesn’t plan to give students final exams.
 “It’s going to take a lot of stress off them,” she said.

 Barnet Pavão-Zuckerman, an associate professor of anthropology at U-Md., has a steeper learning curve.
 She teaches ecological and evolutionary anthropology to 130 students.
 A self-described extrovert who loves to lecture, she knows how to scan the room for facial cues to check whether students are lost or engaged.
-She had never recorded a lecture until one she gave a couple weeks ago on the extinction of dinosaurs.
+She had never recorded a lecture until one she gave a couple of weeks ago on the extinction of dinosaurs.

 Now Pavão-Zuckerman is churning out bite-size lectures from her basement in Colesville, Md., for students to review at their convenience.
 As props, she uses skull replicas grabbed from a campus lab.
 Her 10-year-old daughter makes cameos.

-“Hi everybody,” the professor said in one 10-minute video.
+“Hi, everybody,” the professor said in one 10-minute video.
 “This is my first lecture from home using Panopto.
 I’m in my basement that shows the books behind me instead of the kids’ toys on the other side of the room.
 So — we’re going to talk about the emergence of primates today.
 And this is very strange because I can’t see your faces.”

 Pavão-Zuckerman said she plans to use Zoom for office hours.
 Her student teaching assistants have scoured the Internet for interactive tools to simulate labs.
 The class will have open-book quizzes and tests.
 She cautions that there are limits to what can be done in a quick online retrofit.
 “To do this for real, we would like six months to prepare,” she said.